anyaschukin/RainFall/level2/README.md

 Program received signal SIGSEGV, Segmentation fault.
 0x37634136 in ?? ()
 ```
-This menas we can write our malicious code in the stdin, followed by garbage until the buffer overflows and we reach 80 characters, where the return address can be overwritten.
+This means we can write our malicious code in the stdin, followed by garbage until the buffer overflows and we reach 80 characters, where the return address can be overwritten.

 However, this buffer is stored on the stack, unfortunately function ```p``` checks to make sure the return address isn't in the stack.
 ```